 •To purchase property that would not secure a mortgage in its existing condition with a mainstream lender

-•To raise a deposit for purchasing property
+•To raise a deposit for purchasing other property

 Lender’s arrangement fee

-Typical lending criteria
+Typical bridging loan criteria

 Bridging financiers will look at the credit profile of the borrower, the strength of the asset, the exit strategy and require that the borrower has a sufficient upfront cash contribution.